Student Health Services

 Complimentary and Alternative Medicine

-The goal of the course is to introduce allopathic medical students and graduate nursing students to various complementary and alternative treatment modalities.
-This introduction will allow future physicians and nurses to communicate better with patients about complementary and alternative medicine modalities.
-It will also help future physicians and nurses make better-informed medical decisions regarding patients who may have already sought complementary and alternative medical practices or may benefit from such modalities.
+The goal of the proposed course is to introduce allopathic medical students and graduate nursing students to various complementary and integrative treatment modalities.
+This introduction will allow future physicians and nurses to communicate better with patients about complementary and integrative medicine modalities.
+It will also help future physicians and nurses make better-informed medical decisions regarding patients who may have already sought complementary and integrative medical practices or may benefit from such modalities.

 For further information: http://www.umassmed.edu/Content.aspx?id=104416